nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 >
 > API platform for managing state of a "long lived" Digital Health Check process

-## 04. Eligibility & Invite integration
+## 04. Eligibility & Invite Integration

 Invite management can be separated into two stages, first the collating who is eligible for a health check (based on age, date of any previous health check, and past medical history).
 The second stage is then a decision if to send an invite.